opendatasoft/ods-documentation/source/publish_datasets/transform_dataset.rst

 .. image:: publish__fieldannotations--en.jpg
    :alt: Dataset Processors

-The generic option **ID** let's you define the record id computing policy.
+The generic option **ID** lets you define the record id computing policy.
 Each record is uniquely identified by its id, which is by default computed as the fingerprint of all the record fields values.
 The **ID** option lets you choose which fields are going to be used when computing the record id, making it possible to handle records deduplication at record fields level.